-After living in Spain, Oman, Kuwait, Belgium and Ghana, Javier Villegas recently added a visit to Switzerland to a personal journey that’s clearly taken him around the world
+After living in Spain, Oman, Kuwait, Belgium and Ghana, Javi Villegas recently added a visit to Switzerland to a personal journey that’s clearly taken him around the world.

 Tell us about yourself.